loophole/website/src/content/blog/Get Started with Loophole!/content.md

  ### Let's give Loophole a try!

 Firstly, create an account with Loophole .
 By creating an account, you get access to all the features loophole provides in its beta version.
-[Download the latest version of Loophole here.](\download)
+Next, [Download the latest version of Loophole here.](\download)
 <br/>
 <br/>